leouieda/msl-mini-grant-2018/README.md

 The workshop will be taught at the University of Hawaii at Manoa and will be targeted at Earth Science graduate students, postdocs, and faculty.
-Depending on the popularity of the workshop, I may be able to expand the offering to whole campus.
+Depending on the popularity of the workshop, I may be able to expand the offering to other disciplines.
-I will use the grant to fund marketing (flyers and stickers), the coffee breaks, food for a socializing event during the presentations on the last day, and a venue (if possible).
+I will use the grant to fund marketing (flyers and stickers), coffee breaks, food for a socializing event during the presentations on the last day, and a venue (if possible).

 By the end of the workshop, each participant will have published their code on a Github repository.
-It will contain a README, an open-source license, a Makefile that automates building the software and generating sample results, and citation information.
+It will contain a README, an open-source license, citation information, and a Makefile that automates building the software and generating sample results.
 Ideally, the repository will also be archived on figshare or Zenodo.
 I will develop exercises and presentations for the workshop but will reuse Software Carpentry material when appropriate.